CodingAvenue/codestop-course-php-oop/content/Constructor/Constructor.facts.md

 ### Facts for Constructor lesson:

-A constructor is a method that initializes an object of a certain class.
+A constructor is a method that initializes an object.

-The `__construct()` method defines a constructor of a certain class.
+The `__construct()` method defines a constructor of a class.
+It executed when the `new` keyword is invoked to instantiate an object.

 To define a constructor, use the `public` visibility keyword followed by the `function` keyword; the `__construct()` method which may contain the parameters; and a method body enclosed in curly braces `{}`.